 Knowing the prices of your competitors' products as well as current and previous sales is more than wanting to price match or beat theirs, however, it’s also about gathering an insight on how much your target audience is willing to pay for a certain product or service and ensuring your pricing lines up with this.

 WHO ARE THEIR CUSTOMERS?

 What customers are they attracting?
 Sit outside of the shop if you must and observe who goes in and out, and especially note the ones that walk out with a purchase!
 Doing this will give you a better understanding of what kind of customers you can target.

 The most efficient way of noting down the strengths and weaknesses of a competitor is by performing it as a SWOT analysis.
 From this you able to gather more than just a few key points on their strengths and weaknesses, but also what threatens them and what their opportunities may be.

 With all that said, asking yourself these simple questions and taking time to really analyse each component can really help to set you apart from other leading competitors, and becoming not just another company, but a brand that consumers will love.

-If you enjoyed the read, and you're ready to accelerate your business then we'd love to hear from you!
+If you enjoyed the read, and you're ready to accelerate your business with a free brand assessment - then we'd love to hear from you!